C5H8NNaO4/node-resolve-dependency-graph/README.md

 # Quick Start

-    import {resolve, flat as flatten, map, tree as buildTree} from 'node-resolve-dependency-graph';
+    import {resolve,resolveMap, flat as flatten, map, tree as buildTree} from 'node-resolve-dependency-graph';

     let dependencyMap = {
         a: ['b', 'c'],